High Flyers (Australian TV series)

 High Flyers is an Australian children's television series which first screened on the Seven Network in 1999.
 The series ran for two seasons and was aimed at children and teenagers.
 It was produced by Southern Star Entertainment.

 Premise

 High Flyers follows the adventures and triumphs of a group of children as they discover and develop their talents in an extraordinary children's circus.
-Luke and Phoebe move to the country but the first impressions of their new home aren't encouraging until they discover the town has its own circus, managed by Caz.
+Luke and Phoebe move to the country but the first impressions of their new home are not encouraging until they discover the town has its own circus, managed by Caz.